WWII in HD: Archie Sweeney

 From upstate New York, he was one of the first peacetime draftees in the United States after President Franklin Roosevelt signed the Selective Training and Service Act of 1940.
 Sweeney was killed in action on April 1, 1943.
 He is portrayed by Mark Hefti.

 Charles Scheffel

 He was wounded twice, and asked to be sent back to his own unit after the first injury.
 He was sent home after a second injury resulted in the amputation of his trigger finger.
 He was married to his wife, Ruth, until her death in 1999.
 They have three children.
 Charles Scheffel died on June 24, 2011.
 He joined his wife of 57 years, 12 years after her death.
 His body, by his wishes, was donated to medical research.
-He is portrayed by Ron Livingston.
+He is portrayed by himself in some portions and by Ron Livingston in others..

 Scheffel's book of his wartime experiences, Crack! and Thump: With a Combat Infantry Officer in World War II, was published in 2007.